bvenkatr/personal-os/README.md

 	5. Save the container as a new Image.
 For the repository name use <your name>/curl.
 Tag the Image as 1.0 docker commit <container ID> <your name>/curl:1.0
 	6. Run docker Images and verify that you can see your new image.

+####Use New Iamge
+	1. Create a container using the new image you created in the previous step.
+Run /bin/bash as the process to get terminal access docker run -it venkat/curl:1.0 /bin/bash
+	2. verify that curl is installed which curl